flowtoolz/GetLaid/README.md

 Since iOS/tvOS 9.0 and macOS 10.11, we also have [`NSLayoutAnchor`](https://developer.apple.com/documentation/uikit/nslayoutanchor), which adds a native abstraction layer on top of `NSLayoutConstraint`, further reducing the need for any AutoLayout wrappers at all.

-At this point, all an AutoLayout wrapper can do is to make code even more meaningful, readable and succinct at the point of use.
+At this point, all an AutoLayout wrapper can do is to make layout code even more meaningful, readable and succinct at the point of use.
 GetLaid does exactly that.

 ### Why Not Other AutoLayout Wrappers?